 The City of Aspen envisions a future with drastically reduced greenhouse gas emissions and improved air quality.

-As of 2017, 24% of Aspen’s community greenhouse gas emissions are attributable to on-road vehicular transportation.
+11% of Aspen’s community greenhouse gas emissions are attributable to on-road vehicular transportation according to the 2020 community-wide GHG inventory.
 In 2017, Aspen City Council formally adopted the 2017 Electric Vehicle Readiness Plan which aims to increase the adoption rate of zero-emission electric vehicles by installing public electric vehicle (EV) charging, EV education and incentives, and leading by example with the City’s own fleet and operations.
 EV readiness is a key strategy to advance Aspen’s Climate Action Plan and reduce greenhouse gas emissions.

 Our hope is to support you in your journey towards increased sustainability by providing you access to public EV charging stations and local EV education and incentives.

 Currently, there are three DCFC fast-charging stations in Aspen and six Level 2 Charging Stations.
 Users of the DCFC fast-charging stations have been subject to a $0.45/ kWh demand use charge since 2022.

 Beginning May 1, 2023, the City of Aspen will begin charging a fee for the use of their Level 2 electric vehicle (EV) charging stations.
 Users of Level 2 charging stations will be subject to a $0.25/ kWh charge.

 The fast-charging stations are located near Aspen City Hall, in the Rio Grande Parking Garage, and across from the Rubey Park Transit Center.
 The Level 2 charging stations are currently located in the Rio Grande Parking Garage, Spring Street, and on Main and First Street with more being added every year.

 Parking fees and posted parking hours apply for all charging stations.